 Once you have connected with local partners, created a Leadership Team, and laid the initial groundwork outlined above, you are ready to lead your congregation into a discernment process about whether to become a sanctuary congregation.
-It could take your congregation weeks or even several months to move through the steps outlined in this section, depending on how actively educated and involved your church has already been with immigration justice.
+Under normal circumstances, it could weeks or even months to move through the steps outlined in this section, depending on how actively educated and involved your church has already been with immigration justice.
+In the current political environment, you may be able to move more quickly; just be sure to take enough time to get your leaders on board.
 Many important actions other than a declaration of Sanctuary can be taken during the course of the process (see page 11).

 Before you begin the meetings and conversations for discernment with the whole congregation, review the capacity of your Leadership Team, your congregational volunteers, and your physical and financial resources.
 Stay connected with your coalition partners outside of the congregation (immigrant rights groups and other religious communities), and be sure you know both what they need, and what they can offer to this effort.
-Sanctuary is a form of accompaniment and involves many factors besides housing and feeding those in sanctuary, including spending time together, arranging for visitors, assisting with childcare, and advocating for the attainment of legal status where possible.
+Sanctuary is a form of accompaniment and involves many factors besides housing and feeding those being sheltered, including spending time together, arranging for visitors, assisting with childcare, and advocating for the attainment of legal status where possible.